- Retaining Diverse Department Faculties: A Guide for Department Heads

 - Consortium on Race Gender and Ethnicity.
 Historically Underrepresented Minority (URM) Faculty in Academia.
 Includes mentoring tips, especially for mentors to URM faculty.

 - Bensimon, Ward and Sander.
 2000.
 Chapter 10.
 “Creating Mentoring Relationships and Fostering Collegiality” in The Department Chair’s Role in Developing New Faculty into Teachers and Scholars.
 Includes a sample annual plan for a new faculty member and a suggested timeline of meetings between mentor and protege.

 - Moody, J. 2010.
 Mentoring Early-Stage Faculty at Medical, Law, and Business Schools and Colleges and Universities.

 - Faculty_Mentoring_Handbook: Best practices compiled by the NSF ADVANCE Program at the University of Rhode Island, Nov, 2005.

 - Annotated list of resources for faculty mentoring prepared by the NCSU Office of Faculty Development

 - Giving and Getting Career Advice: A Guide for Junior and Senior Faculty (developed at the University of Michigan)

-Faculty Mentoring within Academic Departments - Brief descriptions of some departmental faculty mentoring programs at NC State.
+Faculty Mentoring within Academic Departments at NC State

 This section provides brief descriptions of the faculty mentoring programs in a few departments at NC State.
 The intent is to provide examples of different types of mentoring programs and to spark ideas for developing or refining your own department’s program for mentoring faculty.
 If your department has a program that you think works well, please share the information by sending it to Marcia Gumpertz.